cyancirrus/algo/README.md

-Absolutely!
-Here's a more concise README in Markdown for your algo studies repo:

 # Algorithm Studies Repository

 A personal collection of Rust solutions to algorithmic problems, designed to build and document problem-solving skills across various domains.